 Most long-term relationships start to lose their sparkle from time to time over the years.
-“When you’ve been together a while it’s very easy to get complacent and find yourselves drifting apart,” says Relate counsellor Caroline Buchanan, who’s author of The 15 Minute Rule ($13.99, Amazon).
+“When you’ve been together a while it’s very easy to get complacent and find yourselves drifting apart,” says relationship counsellor Caroline Buchanan, who’s author of The 15 Minute Rule (Buy on Amazon, $13.99).
 “But with just a few minutes’ conscious effort every day, you can soon have things back on track.”

 In your 50s

 You both lead busy lives, juggling work and home commitments and barely have a minute for each other.
 Here are a few ways to help you make it work.

 Make a “wheel of life.” — Is your life out of balance?
 Draw a large circle on a piece of paper, then divide it into areas representing the amount of time and energy you devote to each part of your life like work, relationship, children, friends, and grandchildren.
 Is one area much bigger, or smaller, than the rest?
 Are you devoting too much time to your friends or work and not enough to your partner?
 It could be time to change your priorities.